qkunst/collectiemanagement/report.md

     #sort_works_by
       should not accept noise
       should not valid value
+    #show_availability_status
+      returns false for collection1
+      returns false for sub_collection_with_inherited_availability
+      returns false for collection_with_availability
     #works_including_child_works
       should return all child works
       should return child collections' works